Cogwheel-Validator/spectra-assets/README.md

 To add image and any data first fork this repo, if you do not know how to do this you can follow the instructions [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 In the data directory find the chain where your validators operates and make a directory with a name that matches the validator address.
 Cosmos SDK chains use bench32valoper.
-The Gnoland is a bit different since it doesn't have a differentiator for the 2 types of addresses, just make sure you are using the validator address for Gnoland.
+For Gnoland use strictly use the operator address, do not use the signer address.

 For images place your logo image in the directory.
 It must be named `logo.jpeg` or `logo.jpg`.
 The `.png` are not yet supported.
 This might change in the future but for now use strictly use `.jpg`.